Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCFabricRoleResource.md

 PS C:\> Set-SCFabricRoleResource -FabricRoleResource $VmFabricRoleResource -NCBGPRouter $BgpRouter
 ```

-The first command gets a network service by using the Get-SCNetworkService cmdlet, and then stores it in the $NetworkService variable.
+The first command gets a network service by using the **Get-SCNetworkService** cmdlet, and then stores it in the $NetworkService variable.

-The second command gets a fabric role for the service in $NetworkService by using the Get-SCFabricRole, and then stores it in the $FabricRole variable.
+The second command gets a fabric role for the service in $NetworkService by using the **Get-SCFabricRole** cmdlet, and then stores it in the $FabricRole variable.

-The third command gets a virtual machine named VM01 by using the Get-SCVirtualMachine cmdlet, and then stores it in the $VirtualMachine variable.
+The third command gets a virtual machine named VM01 by using the **Get-SCVirtualMachine** cmdlet, and then stores it in the $VirtualMachine variable.

 The fourth command gets a specified service, and stores that resource in the $ServiceFabricRoleResource variable.

 The fifth command creates an array variable named $BgpPeers.

-The sixth command creates a peer by using the New-SCNCBGPPeer cmdlet, and then adds it to $BgpPeers.
+The sixth command creates a peer by using the **New-SCNCBGPPeer** cmdlet, and then adds it to $BgpPeers.

-The seventh command creates a router object by using the New-SCNCBGPRouter cmdlet based on the value of $BgpPeers.
+The seventh command creates a router object by using the **New-SCNCBGPRouter** cmdlet based on the value of $BgpPeers.
 The command stores the result in the $BgpRouter variable.

 The final command updates the settings based on $BgpRouter the specified fabric resource.